-Whether they're getting ready to go back to school or just exploring their own backyard, children of every age are always learning something.
+Whether they're not yet in school, or approaching graduation, children of every age are always learning something.
 Grandparents are uniquely equipped to help.
 Our life experience and education enable us to enlarge our grandchild's perspective and help them understand that learning is fun.

 Pre-school children are naturally curious about the world around them.
 Stimulate that curiosity and help them love to learn: